 As a Water Services Authority, uThukela district municipality has developed and adopted the Water Services Development Plan (WSDP).
 This plan was prepared in accordance with the Department of Water Affairs and (DWA) preparation guide.
 The WSDP was reviewed and adopted on 25 November 2022.
-A five-year document that guides the provision of water and sanitation services and informs the integrated development plan, is now due for review and update.
-The process plan for the review and update is as follows: -

-According to the recently adopted WSDP, the DM has a wealth of surface water resources, however much of the dammed water is transferred to Gauteng Province as part of the Tugela-Vaal scheme.
+It is important to mention that the WSDP is a five-year document that guides the provision of water and sanitation services and informs the integrated development plan, was reviewed internally in March 2025.
+The process plan for the review and update was as follows: - According to the recently adopted WSDP, the DM has a wealth of surface water resources, however much of the dammed water is transferred to Gauteng Province as part of the Tugela-Vaal scheme.
 Most surface water is abstracted from the Tugela River or one of its tributaries, such as the Klip, LittleTugela or Bushmans.
 Council has also resolved a free basic water concept, to help the plight of indigent persons with lower levels of services.
 In rural areas, free water is supplied to communities, under a policy of free communal water provision.

 The district strategies on water conservation and demand management are a priority and started implementing it.
 Through the Implementation of Sustainable Water Services Institutions Programme (ISWIP), the DM is assisted to attain the necessary capacity to perform these WSA functions.
 Water services infrastructure is more developed in the urban areas supplying a higher level of service, as opposed to the rural areas.
 Each urban area generally has its own water and wastewater treatment facility.
 The challenge that is facing the municipality is that some water infrastructure is dilapidated; the date of construction of some components is unknown.
+The WSDP is attached as annexure.